 The inconvenient truth is that our institutions do not have the answers.
 They were all designed for a different era.
 Our markets, designed to capitalize on gaps and weaknesses, are already focused on creating digital platform monopolies, so that the rest of us may become nothing more than users and renters of space.
 These silicon capitalists are no different than the robber barons of the 19th century.
 For instance, in this digital age many of us no longer own anything.
 When we die, everything that we have rented — our music, our lodgings, our software — no longer belongs to us.
 Even our identities, like email addresses and usernames, disappear.
 We become consumers, not owners.
 But we can own our learning.

 The challenge for learning professionals is to help organizations become learning organizations, as described in Senge’s Fifth Discipline.
 It is also to master the new literacies of the network era and promote critical thinking, for ourselves and others.
 Questioning existing hierarchies is necessary to create the organizations of the future where power and authority are shared, based on mutual trust.
 The dominant organizational models need to become network-centric and learning-centric.
-Personal knowledge mastery and the working in perpetual beta can be two of the disciplines required to develop the third discipline: Shared Vision.
+Personal knowledge mastery and the working in perpetual beta model can be two of the disciplines required to develop the third discipline: Shared Vision, or our worldview.

 Note: this article appeared in Inside Learning Technologies January 2017 (requires Adobe Flash)